tenchi-security/zanshin-sdk-python/README.md

 ## Testing

-To run all tests call `python -m unittest discover -v` on the project root directory.
+To run all tests call `make test` on the project root directory.
 Make sure there's a `[default]` profile configured, else some tests will fail.
 Also, be sure to install `boto3` and `moto[all]` or some integration tests will fail.

 # Support